Country _ Name

 Issuance of tokens

-The AMF approval is not defined as a license as it is not attributed to the issuer but to the issuance itself: the issuer can be an unregulated entity, but it must ask for an AMF approval for each utility token issuance if the utility tokens are intended to be marketed in France to individuals though direct solicitation.
+The AMF approval is not defined as a license as it is not attributed to the issuer but to the issuance itself: the issuer can be an unregulated entity, but it must ask for an AMF approval for each utility token issuance if the utility tokens are intended to be marketed in France to individuals though direct solicitation (banking and financial solicitation).

-The AMF approves to the content of the whitepaper of the ICO.
-The whitepaper must include any of the mandatory information required by the RG AMF and by the AMF Instruction.
-Also, two kinds of measures have to be implemented by the issuers and demonstrated to AMF in order to obtain an approval:
+• draft an information document on the issuance (the whitepaper).
+The AMF approves the content of the whitepaper.
+The whitepaper must include any of the mandatory information required by the RG AMF and by the AMF Instruction;

-• Asset monitoring and safeguarding system (e.g. an escrow agreement, a multi-signature scheme or an automated IT solution which is based on a shared electronic recording device).
+• the issuer is required to set up a system for monitoring and safeguarding the assets collected as part of the offer (e.g. an escrow agreement, a multi-signature scheme or an automated IT solution which is based on a shared electronic recording device);

 The filling of an application to the AMF in order to obtain an AMF approval is free of charge and AMF must notify its approval (if the application file is completed) within twenty days from the date of its acknowledgement of receipt.